-28. (1) A Utility which has installed apparatus or equipment at a subscriber's premises and has agreed to supply service to him shall subject to the provisions of this Ordinance, maintain such apparatus and equipment in good working order.
+28. (1) A Utility which has installed apparatus or equipment at a subscriber's premises and has agreed to supply service to the subscriber must, subject to this Ordinance, maintain the apparatus and equipment in good working order.

-(2) Subject to the provisions of any agreement under section 5, neither a Utility nor any servant or agent of a Utility shall be liable to any person, nor shall a subscriber be entitled to any repayment of rental, for or on account of or in respect of any loss or damage suffered by that person or by any other person by reason of or in connection with-
+(2) Subject to any agreement under section 5, neither a Utility nor any servant or agent of a Utility is liable to any person, nor is a subscriber entitled to any repayment of rental, for or on account of or in respect of any loss or damage suffered by the subscriber or any other person because of or in connection with-

-- (a) a failure to provide or delay in providing service, or any apparatus equipment or service ancillary thereof; - (b) a failure, interruption, suspension or restriction of service or a service ancillary thereof; - (c) a delay of or fault in communications by way of service provided; or - (d) an error in or omission from a directory or other document relating to such service.
+- (a) a failure to provide or delay in providing service, or any apparatus equipment or service ancillary to provision of service; - (b) a failure, interruption, suspension or restriction of service or any ancillary service; - (c) a delay of or fault in communications by way of service provided; or - (d) an error in or omission from a directory or other document relating to such service.